-(19b) In order to define the relevant interchange fee caps for domestic debit card transactions, it is appropriate to allow national competent authorities entitled to ensure the compliance with this Regulation to collect information regarding the volume and value of reference to all debit card transactions within a payment card scheme and/or to the debit card transactions pertaining to one or more payment service providers.
+(19b) In order to define the relevant interchange fee caps for domestic debit card transactions, it is appropriate to allow national competent authorities entitled to ensure the compliance with this Regulation and to collect information making regarding the volume and value of reference to all debit card transactions within a payment card scheme and/or to the debit card transactions pertaining to one or more payment service providers.
 As a consequence, payment card schemes and payment service providers shall be obliged to provide relevant data to national competent authorities as specified by these authorities and in accordance with the time limits set by them.
-Reporting obligations should be extended to payment service providers such as issuers or acquirers and not only to payment card schemes, in order to ensure that any relevant information is made available to the competent authorities which may in any case require that such information are collected through the payment card scheme.
-Moreover, it is important that Member States ensure an adequate level of disclosure of the relevant information concerning the applicable interchange fee caps.
-Considering that payment card schemes generally are not payment service providers subject to prudential supervision, competent authorities may require that the information sent by these entities is certified by an independent auditor.
+In order to define the relevant interchange fee caps for domestic debit card transactions, it is appropriate to allow national competent authorities entitled to ensure the compliance with this Regulation and to collect information making reference to all debit card transactions within a payment card scheme and/or to the debit card transactions pertaining to one or more payment service providers.
+As a consequence, national competent authorities shall collect relevant data both from payment service providers and/or payment card schemes.
+Considering that payment card schemes generally are not payment service providers subject to prudential supervision, competent authorities shallmay require that the information sent by these entities is certified by an independent auditor.

-- (19c) Some payment instruments at domestic level enable the payer to initiate card-based payment transactions that are not distinguishable as debit or credit card transactions by the payment card scheme.
+- (19c) Some payment instruments enable the payer to initiate card-based payment transactions that are not distinguishable as debit or credit card transactions by the payment card scheme.
 These "universal cards" are characterized by the fact that the cardholder can require the issuer at any moment to change the date agreed for debiting the payment transaction.
 The choices made by the cardholder are unknown to the payment card scheme and to the acquirer; as a consequence, the payment card schemes do not have the possibility to apply the different caps imposed by this Regulation for the debit and credit card transactions (that are distinguishable on the basis of the timing agreed for the debiting of the payment transactions).
-Taking into account the need to preserve the functionality of the existing business models avoiding unjustified or excessive costs of legal compliance and, at the same time, considering the importance to ensure an adequate level playing field between the different categories of payment cards, it's appropriate to apply to the "universal cards" domestic payment transactions the same rule provided by this Regulation for the debit card transactions. - (20) This Regulation should cover all transactions where the payer's payment service provider and the payee's payment service provider are located in the Union. - (21) In accordance with the principle of technological neutrality set out in the Digital Agenda for Europe, this Regulation should apply to card-based payment transactions regardless of the environment in which this transaction takes place, including through retail payment instruments and services which can be off-line, on-line or mobile.
+Taking into account the need to preserve the functionality of the existing business models avoiding unjustified costs of legal compliance, it's appropriate to allow the "universal cards" schemes to apply one single interchange fee cap for all the payment transactions made with such payment cards.
+Considering the importance to ensure an adequate level playing field between the different categories of payment cards, it's appropriate to apply to the "universal cards" payment transactions the interchange fee cap provided by this Regulation for the debit card transactions. - (20) This Regulation should cover all transactions where the payer's payment service provider and the payee's payment service provider are located in the Union. - (21) In accordance with the principle of technological neutrality set out in the Digital Agenda for Europe, this Regulation should apply to card-based payment transactions regardless of the environment in which this transaction takes place, including through retail payment instruments and services which can be off-line, on-line or mobile.